Interstellar Meteors from Tidal Disruption of Rocky Planets on Eccentric Orbits Around M Dwarfs: Introduction

+Stars or planets can be disrupted by tides when they pass close enough to another massive object that the tidal force exceeds their own self-binding force.
+This happens to stars around black holes in galactic centers \citep[e.g.][]{1988Natur.333..523R}, and can also happen when rocky bodies like planets or asteroids pass near their host stars \citep[e.g.][]{2018ApJ...861...35R}.

 Evidence for tidal disruption of rocky bodies near dwarf stars is most apparent in studies of white-dwarfs (WDs).
-Observations indicate that $\sim 25\%$-–$50\%$ of all WDs exhibit spectral lines that are indicative of the presence of metals in their atmospheres~\citep{Zuc03,Zuc10,Ko14}.
-The metal enrichment is consistent with the composition of rocky material~\citep{Zuc07,Ga12,Far13,Jura14}, suggesting that WD pollution originates from minor rocky bodies.
-The observed fraction of polluted WDs and the level of pollution does not appear to change with the WD cooling age~\citep{Ko14,Wy14}.
+Observations indicate that $\sim 25\%$-–$50\%$ of all WDs exhibit spectral lines that are indicative of the presence of metals in their atmospheres~\citep{Zuc03,Zuc10,Ko14,Bro23}.
+The metal enrichment is consistent with the composition of rocky material~\citep{Zuc07,Ga12,Far13,Jura14}, suggesting that WD pollution originates from minor rocky bodies, with unbound material enriching interstellar space~\citep{Per2,Per1}.
+The observed fraction of polluted WDs and the level of pollution was claimed not to change with the WD cooling age~\citep{Ko14,Wy14}.
+Conflicting suggestions~\citep{Hol18} were refuted recently~\citep{Blo22}.

-One would expect rocky planets and asteroids that get within a solar radius distance from dwarf stars to get tidally disrupted and accreted.
+One would expect rocky planets and asteroids that get within approximately a solar radius distance from dwarf stars to get tidally disrupted and accreted.
 This expectation is supported by observations of circumstellar disks, revealed by infrared excess in the stellar spectrum around polluted WDs~\citep{Far16}.
 The formation timescale of a debris disk following disruption is short compared to the cooling ages of most polluted WDs~\citep{Veras14,Veras15}, and all WDs with detected disks have atmospheric pollution.
-The association with tidal disruption is directly implied by the observation of minor bodies transiting the polluted WD 1145+017~\citep{Van15a,Alonso16,Gan16,Rap16,Xu16}.
+The association with tidal disruption is directly implied by the observation of minor bodies transiting the polluted WD 1145+017~\citep{Van15a,Alonso16,Gan16,Rap16,Xu16} as well as in ZTF J0139+5245, ZTF J0328-1219 and WD 1054-226 (see Figures 2 \& 6 in~\citet{Ver21} and the penultimate paragraph of Section 4.2 in~\citet{Ver24}).

 The exact physical processes that fuel the disruption of rocky bodies around WDs remains unknown, though many plausible scenarios have been suggested.
-We discuss the possible dynamical origins of these events in the next Section \ref{sec:TD}.
+Planetary dynamical instabilities can lead to the observed tidal disruption of rocky bodies by dwarf stars~\citep{Deb02,Veras13,Mus14,Ver15}.
+Stellar mass loss can also widen the region around mean-motion resonances where chaotic diffusion of rocky planets and asteroids is efficient, leading to tidal disruption~\citep{Bon11,Deb12,Fre14}.
+This may be particularly relevant to disruptions of bodies around WDs, which have lost considerable mass in their formation.
+The likelihood of disruption increases in the presence of binary companions~\citep{Kra12}, which are known to be abundant even for stellar remnants like WDs~\citep{Shahaf2023}.